 The Pharisees fell into the same trap.
 They multiplied externals and took pride in them.
-Unfortunately, pride happens to be the deadliest of the 7 capital sins.
+Unfortunately, pride happens to be the deadliest of the seven deadly or capital sins.
 Blinded by religiosity gone bad, they failed to recognize Holiness Incarnate and even criticized the love he showed to Matthew and his unholy friends (Mat 9:9-13).

 Some religious people don’t go quite as far as the Pharisees.
 They don’t sneer at the unbelievers in self-righteous disdain.
 They just ignore them.
 They prefer to congregate with the decent folk who share their faith and piety.
 It feels good to be with like-minded people.
 It’s safe.

-Jesus response to such folk was the response of mercy.
-He did not wait till Matthew found him because he probably would have waited forever.
-No, he went out and found Matthew.
-Then he told Matthew to go out and find all his outrageous friends and bring them to meet Jesus.
+Jesus’ response to such folk was the response of mercy.
+He did not wait till Matthew found him.
+Had the Lord taken that approach, he probably would have waited forever.
+No, he sought out and found Matthew.
+Then he told Matthew to seek out and find all his outrageous friends and bring them to meet Jesus.

 So should we get rid our rosary beads and abandon liturgy to serve in soup kitchens?